cockroachlabs/cockroach-university-apps/README.md

 ## Usage.

-To add a new app, create the folder name and then your source code.
-Use GitHub actions to create your release.
+- To add a new app, create the folder name and then your source code.

+## GitHub Actions

+- Create your own Github Action in the `.github/workflows/` directory.
+- Use tags following the pattern: `<app_name>-vMajor.minor.fix`. (e.g. `migration-v0.0.1`)